-In addition to providing conventional public housing, the Boston Housing Authority also provides affordable housing through the administration of several rental assistance programs, these programs include the federal Section 8 Voucher Program, as well as the state funded Massachusetts Rental Voucher Program that is overseen by the Department of Housing and Community Development.
+In addition to providing conventional public housing, the Boston Housing Authority also provides affordable housing through the administration of several rental assistance programs.
+These programs include the federal Section 8 Voucher Program, and the state funded Massachusetts Rental Voucher Program, which is overseen by the Department of Housing and Community Development.